influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/eval_node.md

 ```

 In the above example the original field `value` is preserved.
-In addition the new field `value2` is calculated and used in evaluating
+The new field `value2` is calculated and used in evaluating
-`inv_value2` but is discarded before the point is sent on to children nodes.
+`inv_value2` but is discarded before the point is sent on to child nodes.
-The resulting point has only two fields `value` and `inv_value2`.
+The resulting point has only two fields: `value` and `inv_value2`.

 ```javascript